BestGuide is reader supported and may earn affiliate commission. Learn More.

 How to Verify Any Debt Relief Company Before You Enroll

-Beyond BBB accreditation, a thorough verification of any debt relief company takes fewer than 15 minutes and involves three sources:
+Beyond BBB accreditation, a thorough verification of any debt relief company takes fewer than 15 minutes and involves four primary sources:

-1. BBB.org profile: Search the company name directly.
+1. BBB.org profile.
+Search the company name directly at bbb.org.
 Look at the letter grade, accreditation status and start date, complaint count, and how complaints were resolved.
 A pattern of unresolved complaints is more meaningful than the letter grade alone.
+Read the actual complaint text where possible, since it reveals recurring issues that the grade itself does not.

-2. CFPB Complaint Database: The Consumer Financial Protection Bureau maintains a public database of all complaints filed against financial companies.
-Search for the company at consumerfinance.gov/data-research/consumer-complaints.
+2. CFPB Complaint Database.
+The Consumer Financial Protection Bureau’s public complaint database tracks complaints filed against financial companies.
 Look for complaint patterns, not raw totals: a large company with many clients will naturally have more complaints than a small one.
+Two or three CFPB complaints per thousand clients per year is roughly the industry norm for legitimate settlement firms.

-3. ACDR/AADR Membership Directory: The American Association for Debt Resolution (formerly the American Fair Credit Council) is the primary trade association for debt settlement companies.
-Members have agreed to a code of conduct and are subject to auditing.
-Search the membership directory at aadrusa.org to confirm whether the company is a current member.
+3. ACDR Membership Directory.
+The Association for Consumer Debt Relief (ACDR), formed in May 2025 through the merger of the American Association for Debt Resolution and the Consumer Debt Relief Initiative, is the primary trade association for debt settlement companies.
+Members have agreed to a code of conduct and are subject to biennial independent auditing.
+Verify current membership before signing any contract.

 If a company you are evaluating does not appear in the BBB directory with accreditation, does not appear in the ACDR membership directory, and has CFPB complaints with a pattern of the same problem, treat these as compounding red flags.